futbolpal/gitea-agents/.kilocode/rules/product.md

   - Apply ISSUE_LABEL_RESERVE to reserve it.
   - Spawn a subagent subprocess, passing Issue ID and context.
   - Log the subagent creation.
-- For each qualifying comment (PR or review):
-  - Add the 'eyes' reaction.
-  - Spawn a subagent subprocess, passing Comment ID and context.
-  - Log the subagent creation.
-- When a comment is addressed, add a 'heart' reaction.

 #### 4. Subagent Management